temitopeohassan/walletwave/README.md

-# walletwave
+# WalletWave
-WalletWave is a Wallet as a Service product that provides fintechs with secure, scalable wallet infrastructure to power stablecoin transactions.
+WalletWave is a Wallet as a Service product, built on Base, that provides app builders with secure, scalable wallet infrastructure to power onchain transactions.
 This enables businesses to offer their customers dedicated wallet addresses for seamless transactions.
-It features an API for creating abstracted wallet addresses for use in crypto applications
+It features an API for creating abstracted wallet addresses for use in crypto applications, using either an email address or a phone number